Convert Your Air Suspension To A Passive Coil Spring Suspension. End Your Air Suspension Problems Forever...

 2003-2006 2WD And 4WD Ford Expedition Air Strut To Coil Over Strut Conversion is the perfect solution to your air suspension problems.
-Designed to be very affordable, you can convert your air suspension to use standard shocks/struts and coil springs for less than the price of replacing one air strut.
+Designed to be very affordable, you can convert your ENTIRE air suspension to use passive struts and coil springs for less than the price of replacing ONE Original Equipment air strut.

 Air Suspension Conversion Kit Includes